jirac/jirac/README.md

 If you plan to export a graphical editor (such as gedit, Sublime Text etc), you should already know you _HAVE TO_ specify specific options ("-w -s" for gedit, "-n -w" for Sublime) in the editor export so that it _BLOCKS_ the calling script.

-Obviously regardless of the editor you use, escape spaces in its path before exporting it!
+Obviously regardless of the editor you use, *escape spaces in its path before exporting it*!

 ## Execution